 Strategy isn’t a single decision, it’s a coordinated set of choices that build momentum.
 The right timing can reduce days on market.
 The right negotiation approach can protect thousands in equity.
 The right listing strategy attracts stronger, more qualified buyers.

 After two decades working with sellers across the southwest suburbs, I’ve seen the difference between reactive sales and strategic ones.
-These guides are designed to keep you on the proactive side of that line.
+These guides are designed to keep you on the proactive side of that line, and they connect directly into the broader home selling framework that covers every part of the process.

 Seller Strategy FAQ